 Tip 4: Row boat is €15

 The walk up to the old roman defence gate tower entrance is a little steep.
 But what you will find are panoramic views, some even from the window of the souvenir shop.
-Make sure you visit the small museum as it is very informative about the castle and the development of the Lake Bled area.
+Make sure you visit the small museum.
+It is very informative about the castle and the development of the Lake Bled area.
+Here is a short clip of the view down to the lake from Bled Castle this is from our YoutTube channel.

 Tip 5: Car parking at the sports ground near the castle is only €2 per hour